brianstittsr/windsurf_WL4WJ_CHWOne/docs/GRANT_SYSTEM_DEPLOYMENT_PROMPT.md

-# Grant Management System - AI Deployment Prompt
+# Proposal & Agreement Management System - AI Deployment Prompt

 ## Purpose
-This prompt enables an AI assistant to deploy a **Grant Analyzer and Grant Creator system** into a new web application.
-The AI will first analyze the target system's existing architecture, then integrate the grant management components in a way that leverages existing dropdowns, data models, and UI patterns.
+This prompt enables an AI assistant to deploy a **Document Analyzer, Proposal Creator, and Agreement Creator system** into a new web application.
+The AI will first analyze the target system's existing architecture, then integrate the proposal/agreement management components in a way that leverages existing dropdowns, data models, and UI patterns.

-The system also generates **professional grant submission documents** in both Markdown and branded PDF formats based on grant deliverables.
+The system also generates **professional proposal/agreement submission documents** in both Markdown and branded PDF formats based on deliverables, with **DocuSeal integration** for digital signatures and automated document filing.

 ---

 ## SYSTEM OVERVIEW

-You are deploying a comprehensive **Grant Management System** with two core modules:
+You are deploying a comprehensive **Proposal & Agreement Management System** with three core modules:

-### 1. Grant Analyzer (AI-Powered Document Analysis)
+### 1. Document Analyzer (AI-Powered Document Analysis)
-- Uploads grant documents (PDF, Word, text)
+- Uploads documents (PDF, Word, text) - grants, RFPs, RFIs, contracts
-- Uses OpenAI GPT-4o to extract and structure grant information
+- Uses OpenAI GPT-4o to extract and structure information
 - Auto-populates wizard steps with extracted data
 - Generates forms, dashboards, and project plans

-### 2. Grant Creator Wizard (7-Step Process)
+### 2. Proposal Creator Wizard (8-Step Process)
 - Step 1: Basic Info & Document Upload
 - Step 2: Entity Details (Collaborating Organizations)
 - Step 3: Data Collection Methods